robpearson/EverydayReactiveCocoa/EverydayReactiveCocoa.md

 ![fit](Pipeline.png)

+^ Talk about signal "pipeline" and how events are added over time.
+The program reacts to handle the new inputs/events.

 ---

-# Reacting to Signals through subscription
+# Reacting to Signals via subscriptions

 ```objectivec
 [signal subscribeNext:^(id value) {